 Niagara Falls City Transit buses are also wheelchair accessible.

 Chair-A-Van is a curb-to-curb specialized transportation service to assist individuals with mobility challenges which prevent them from boarding a WEGO system bus.

 Visitors wishing to utilize this service must be registered clients within their municipality.
 Bookings are accepted from 24 hours up to one month ahead of the desired time of travel.

 FALLS INCLINE RAILWAY

-The Niagara Parks Incline Railway links the Fallsview tourism area conveniently with the Table Rock Welcome Centre at the brink of the Horseshoe Falls.
+The Niagara Parks Incline Railway links the Fallsview tourism area conveniently with the Table Rock Centre at the brink of the Horseshoe Falls.
 The railway is fully accessible and open year round.